hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

   - watches
 ---

-<h2 style="color:red">Selection of the best lightweight GPS watches for 2017 for ultralight outdoor adventures.</h2>
+<h2 style="color:red">Selection of the best lightweight waterproof and water resistant GPS watches for 2017 for ultralight outdoor adventures.</h2>
 <br>

 In this blog post I have selected the best outdoor GPS watches which are currently available and which I would consider to buy.
 I will also update this article frequently with new models.